 The simplest known cell is far more complex than the hypothetical one mentioned previously.
 It contains about 600 proteins, each composed of about 400 L- amino acids.
-The proteins consist not of one type of amino acid as in the previous illustration, but twenty different types, which must be arranged in correct sequence in order for life to occur.
+It consists not of one type of amino acid as in our previous illustration, but twenty types.
+They must be arranged in correct sequence in order for life to occur.
 Nevertheless, let us suppose the first living cell was far simpler than any known.
 Wysong tells us that the simplest one theoretically possible would contain about a hundred twenty-four proteins, averaging about four hundred amino acids each.
-Assuming that we somehow exclude D- amino acids from the system, he calculates the probability that even such a simple cell could form by chance at less than one in 1064,480 (Wysong, 1976, 73-76).
+Assuming that we somehow exclude D- amino acids from the system, he calculates the probability that even such a simple cell could form by chance at less than one in $10^{64,480}$ (Wysong, 1976, 73-76).